 It also goes well with cut into chunks of monkfish with chorizo for a quick 15 minute dinner.

-It also works well threaded onto skewers with prawns and vegetables and grilled.
+As it doesn't break up easily, it's perfect for threading onto skewers with prawns and vegetables and grilled.

 Poor Man's Lobster - Baked Monkfish tail.